martensonbj/redux-saga-workshop/README.md

 ```

-So we should see our `console.log()` statement, but we're also back to our middleware error message.
-This is because we fire off the line that says `sagaMiddleware.run(sagas);`, and then we immediately dispatch our async action, but we've removed the library (`redux-thunk`) that worked its secret magic to intercept this function before it hits redux.
+So now we should see our `console.log()` statement, but we're also back to our middleware error message.
+This is because we fire off that line that says `sagaMiddleware.run(sagas);`, and then we immediately dispatch our async action, but we've removed the library (`redux-thunk`) that worked the secret magic to intercept this function.

 Before we get further into Sagas and fix this error, let's sidetrack a little bit into what a Generator is.